neal-vazquez/skill_attack_points_over_time/README.md

 # Skill Attack Points Over Time

 ## Overview
 Skill Attack Points Over Time is a a visualization tool that allows Dance Dance Revolution players to visualize the trend of skill points over time.
-It is a Streamlit application that uses web scraping to generate a formatted line chart using an 8-digit code.
+It is a Streamlit application that uses web scraping to generate a formatted line chart using an 8-digit DDR player code.
 On the line chart, each dot on the graph represents an update to the player's skill points on a given date, and data labels show the amount of skill points gained over the course of the calendar year.

 ## Features
 - Scrapes data from the Skill Attack website based on a user-provided DDR code.